iricigor/PS-azmi/docs/Get-AzmiToken.md

 ```

 ## DESCRIPTION
 This command returns Azure access token for a given managed identity or using a default one.
+Token can be used for example in commands outside of this module or in OS commands that require communication with Azure resources.

 ## EXAMPLES